 Solvay's approach to preventing process incidents is based on the 14 OSHA items of Process Safety Management System, with special attention paid to Process Hazard Analysis.
-Risk analysis forms the backbone of risk control.
+Risk analysis of product lines having a risk analysis updated in the past five years forms the backbone of risk control.
 This risk analysis covers existing, new, or modified installations.
 Quantified risk analysis is a best practice among industrial companies: standardized risk analysis makes it possible to quantify the risk level of every possible accident scenario, combining severity and probability factors.